Kingdom of Marudu: History

-The Kingdom of Marudu traces its origins in the Twenty Years' War, where it was used as a base of operations for Sulu privateers, pirates and soldiers.
+The Kingdom of Marudu traces its origins in the Apostate War, where it was used as a base of operations for Sulu privateers, pirates and soldiers.

-Before the appointment of Syarif Osman, Marudu were back and forth occupied by both Brunei and Sulu until 1830.
-When Omar Ali Saifuddin II to the Jamalul Kiram I.
+Before the appointment of Sharif Uthman, Marudu was split into two, Sungai Besar ruled by Sharif Muhammad under the Sulu Sultanate and Bengkoka ruled by an unidentified orang kaya under the Bruneian Empire.

-After becoming the governor of Marudu, Osman transformed Marudu into a Kingdom, leaving his protectorate status from the Sulu Sultanate.
-He had strong influence on Eastern Sabah, making alliances amongst other Sabahan princes.
+After becoming the governor of Marudu, Uthman transformed Marudu into a Kingdom, leaving his protectorate status from the Sulu Sultanate.
+He had strong influence on eastern Sabah, making alliances amongst other Sabahan princes.
 British attempts to drive the Sultan of Sulu's followers out of the region failed.
-And a punitive expedition by the "White Rajah" James Brooke in 1845 with the defaming reason of Marudu being a base of operations for pirates.
+And a punitive expedition by the "White Rajah" James Brooke in 1845 with the alibi of Marudu being a base of operations for pirates.